Gilead-BioStats/gsm/.github/PULL_REQUEST_TEMPLATE/qc.md

     - Confirm that output specifications are met using standard test data.
     - Confirm that tests confirm that missing data is handled appropriately.
 - [ ] Qualification tests
-    - Confirm that specifications have been created for new or updated assessments.
+    - Confirm that specifications and test cases have been created for new or updated assessments.
-    - Confirm that test cases and test code have been created for new or updated assessments.
+    - Confirm that test code has been created for new or updated assessments.
     - Confirm that qualification tests are all passing.